-Subject to the provisions of this section, the conducting of demonstration projects shall not be limited by any lack of specific authority under this code to take the action contemplated, or by any provision of this code or any rule or regulation prescribed -53- AB 1062 under this code which is inconsistent with the action, including any law or regulation relating to any of the following:
+Subject to the provisions of this section, the conducting of demonstration projects shall not be limited by any lack of specific authority under this code to take the action contemplated, or by any provision of this code or any rule or regulation prescribed under this code which is inconsistent with the action, including any law or regulation relating to any of the following:

-- (a) The methods of establishing qualification requirements for, recruitment for, and appointment to positions. - (b) The methods of classifying positions and compensating employees. - (c) The methods of assigning, reassigning, or promoting employees. - (d) The methods of disciplining employees.

-- (e) The methods of providing incentives to employees, including the provision of group or individual incentive bonuses or pay. - (f) The hours of work per day or per week. - (g) The methods of involving employees, labor organizations, and employee organizations in personnel decisions. - (h) The methods of reducing overall agency staff and grade levels. - SEC.
-87. Section 19600.1 of the Government Code is amended to read: - 19600.1.
-"Demonstration project" means a project-approved by the board and conducted by the department, or another appointed authority under its supervision, to determine whether a specified change in personnel management policies or procedures would result in improved state personnel management. - SEC.
-88. Section 19630 of the Government Code is amended to read: - 19630.
-No An action or proceeding shall not be brought by any person having or claiming to have a cause of action or complaint or ground for issuance of any complaint or legal remedy for wrongs or grievances based on or related to any civil service law in this state, or the administration thereof, unless that action or proceeding is commenced and served within one year after the cause of action or complaint or ground for issuance of any writ or legal remedy first arose.
-The person shall not be compensated for the time subsequent to the date when the cause or ground arose unless that action or proceeding is filed and served within 90 days after the cause or ground first arose.
-Where an appeal is taken from Any petition for a writ challenging a decision of the board, the cause of action does not arise until board shall be filed within six months of the date of the final decision of the board.
+- (a) The methods of establishing qualification requirements for, recruitment for, and appointment to positions. - (b) The methods of classifying positions and compensating employees. - (c) The methods of assigning, reassigning, or promoting employees. - (d) The methods of disciplining employees. - (e) The methods of providing incentives to employees, including the provision of group or individual incentive bonuses or pay. - (f) The hours of work per day or per week. - (g) The methods of involving employees, labor organizations, and employee organizations in personnel decisions. - (h) The methods of reducing overall agency staff and grade levels. - SEC.
+86. Section 19600.1 of the Government Code is amended to read: - 19600.1.
+"Demonstration project" means a project conducted by the department, or under its supervision, to determine whether a specified change in personnel management policies or procedures would result in improved state personnel management. - SEC.
+87. Section 19630 of the Government Code is amended to read: - 19630.
+An action or proceeding shall not be brought by any person having or claiming to have a cause of action or complaint or ground for issuance of any complaint or legal remedy for wrongs or grievances based on or related to any civil service law in this state, unless that action or proceeding is commenced and served

+1 within one year after the cause of action or complaint or ground

+- 2 for issuance of any writ or legal remedy first arose.
+The person - 3 shall not be compensated for the time subsequent to the date when - 4 the cause or ground arose unless that action or proceeding is filed - 5 and served within 90 days after the cause or ground first arose.

+Any position for a writ shallonging a decision of the heard shall - 6 Any petition for a writ challenging a decision of the board shall - 7 be filed within six months of the date of the final decision of the 8 board.